 Program Educational Objectives: The computer science program at the California State University, Northridge prepares students for life-long careers in computer science or related technical fields; such careers should enable its graduates to make valuable contributions to society and to find satisfaction in their chosen profession.
 Within a few years of graduation, the graduates of the computer science program are expected to meet the following program educational objectives:

-- (f) Communicate effectively with a range of audiences
+- 3. Communicate effectively in a variety of professional contexts.

 - 3.1.
 Written communication.

 - 4. Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - 5. Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 - 6. Apply computer science theory and software development fundamentals to produce computing-based solutions.
 [CS]